 Different Admissions Team have slightly different process of assessing 'Academic Progression'.

 - If you have applied for a postgraduate course, the Postgraduate Admissions team will usually contact your academic department for an initial assessment.
-If there is enough information on your application form, personal statement and supporting documentation to convince your academic department that our course presents progression, they will provide a short justification statement to the Admissions team (if you have applied for a WMG full time Master's course, WMG Admissions team will make this assessment with support from their Admissions tutor).
+If there is enough information on your application form, personal statement and supporting documentation to convince your academic department that study at Warwick represents progression, they will provide a short justification statement to the Admissions team (if you have applied for a WMG full time Master's course, WMG Admissions team will make this assessment with support from their Admissions tutor).
 The Admissions Team will check that this statement meets the UKVI requirement and then store it for when it's time to assign a CAS.
-However, if your academic department feels unable to provide a justification statement, perhaps because there is not enough information, the Admissions team will contact you and request that you provide the statement.
-Once you have supplied the justification statement, this will be forwarded to your academic department for consideration and, once approved, checked by Admissions and stored for when a CAS is assigned.
+However, if your academic department feels unable to provide a justification statement, perhaps because there is not enough information, the Admissions team will contact you and request that you provide a statement.
+Once you have supplied the justification statement this will be forwarded to your academic department for consideration and, once approved, checked by Admissions and stored for when a CAS is assigned.
 Alternatively, if you are unable to justify 'Academic Progression', you may wish to be considered for a CAS on the basis of the exemption.

 - If you have applied for an undergraduate course, a similar process is in place but the assessment might be made by either an Admissions Officer or your academic department.
 Again, you might be contacted to provide a statement.

 - If you have applied for the IFP programme: the IFP team will check if you meet the requirement or are exempt from this requirement.

 You will need to outline how the new course is related to your previous course of UK study(e.g. connected to previous course, part of the same subject group or involving a deeper specialisation), or, how the previous course and the new course together support your 'genuine career aspirations'.
 Although there is no guidance on how long this statement should be, we would recommend no more than one side of a A4 page.